Cyboghostginx/HoneywareX/Readme.md

 ---

+## Common errors
+If you are having issues with python, ensure you have python 11, and also ensure pip is using python 11

+---

 ## Acknowledgement
 I'm acknowledging entity/softwares used throughout this project, and are listed below:
 - [Cowrie](https://github.com/cowrie/cowrie): I have reworked the logic from Cowrie in this project.
 Cowrie is a static shell honeypot which means that AI is not required resulting in lack of dynamic ability for certain commands.